Metalama//Conceptual documentation/Creating aspects/Advising code/Sharing state with advice

 Sharing state with the AspectState property

-You can use the IAspectBuilder.AspectState property to store any aspect state that depends on the target declaration.
-This object is exposed on the IAspectInstance.AspectState property is visible to child aspects and aspects that inherit them.
+You can utilize the IAspectBuilder.AspectState property to store any aspect state that depends on the target declaration.
+This object is exposed on the IAspectInstance.AspectState property and is visible to child aspects and aspects that inherit from them.